Herkimer County Community College

-Herkimer County Community College is a public community college in Herkimer, New York.
+Herkimer County Community College, or Herkimer College since 2014, is a public community college in Herkimer, Herkimer County, New York.
 It is part of the State University of New York system.

 History

 The college was approved by the State University of New York in 1965, and the County Board of Supervisors authorized the college in 1966.
 The first class, numbering 221 freshmen, entered in the Fall of 1967 at a temporary campus in the Village of Ilion.
 The temporary campus was the upper floors of the Remington Arms Company.
 The current, permanent campus came into use in 1971.

+In 2014, the college rebranded itself as Herkimer College, although it remains a two-year college.

 Herkimer College offers programs leading to associate degrees or certificates in several dozen program areas.
-The college has partnered with Cazenovia College to offer a bachelor's degrees in "Criminal Justice and Homeland Security" and Inclusive Early Childhood on the Herkimer campus.
 The College's Internet Academy offers 20 degrees, three certificates and more than 150 courses, as well as support services, completely online.

-On-campus housing

-Campus Meadows

-Campus Meadows is the largest residential quad and offers several different styles of apartments including townhouses (two double bedrooms), one-bedroom flats (one double bedroom), two-bedroom flats (two double bedrooms) and dorm-style flats (one bedroom w/ four students).
-Each apartment includes a full kitchen, living room and bathroom.